ncbi/elastic-blast-docs/docs/source/tutorials.rst

     ./elastic-blast submit --cfg hepatitis.ini --loglevel DEBUG

-The above command uses a configuration file named hepatitis.ini.
-Modify the command if your configuration file has a different name.

 Once the above command returns (which may take a few minutes), you can check the status of the search:

 .. code-block:: bash